jones-michael-s/automaticanalysis.github.io/_posts/2022-05-13-wikiupdate.md

 The [**aa wiki**](https://github.com/automaticanalysis/automaticanalysis/wiki) has been recently revamped!

-The documentation now includes a tutorial introduction, Frequency Asked Questions, a module developers guide, and much more.
+The documentation now includes a tutorial introduction, an FAQ, a module development guide, and more.